The Ultimate List of 50 Free Security Tools, Tested For You

 Some tools that will come in handy:

-- AdBlock – you’ll get rid of annoying ads, but you’ll also reduce your chances of ending up with a ransomware infection from malvertising.
+- AdBlock – you’ll get rid of annoying ads, but you’ll also reduce your chances of ending up with spreading ransomware from malvertising.

 - Script Safe – same as NoScript, but for Chrome.